 The Swirl Suite podcast is a hub for wine education and oenophiles around the world who tune in.
 Past guests include the grande dame of wine and oenophile, Julia Coney as well as Krista Scruggs, winemaker at ZAFA wines and André Hueston Mack of Maison Noir Wines who recently added restaurateur to his name.
 The Swirl Suite team ensures that their community of listeners have a wide variety of guests who are seasoned wine professionals.

-Sarita Cheaves, a D.C. native, is a blogger at Vine Me Up.
+Sarita Cheaves, a Washington, D.C. native, is a blogger at Vine Me Up.
 Before launching The Swirl Suite, Cheaves, who is WSET certified from The Capitol Wine School, met Leslie Frelow in 2013 while attending wine events.
 “We all lived in Maryland.
 We met separately and our worlds collided.
 I met Leslie while she was doing research for Vino301.
 I was working as a senior tasting room associate at Black Ankle Vineyards and I did her tasting.
 We realized we had a lot in common.
 We became fast friends and business associates,” says Cheaves.
 Soon, Frelow invited Cheaves to one of her first set of tours and Cheaves blogged about her experience.
 A partnership was born.

 “Glynis and Tanisha met at a mutual friend’s party.
 They soon realized they were both wine bloggers.
 Tanisha would invite Glynis.
 Leslie would have a booth, marketing Vino301 and I was the new blogger bouncing around.
 Eventually, all four of us would be invited to the same Embassy tastings and we’d hang out after,” recalls Cheaves.